4305 N Garfield St # 221 Midland, TX 79705

 If you have just knocked out one of your permanent teeth, please try to locate it and get to our dental office as soon as possible.
 If you wait too long, you could lose your chance to save the tooth.

-Hold the tooth by the crown, or top part that’s normally visible in your mouth, and rinse it in cool water.
+Hold the tooth by the crown, or the top part normally visible in your mouth, and rinse it in cool water.
 Place the tooth in a cup of cold milk or saline solution for transport to our office.

 Dental Injuries.

-If there’s bleeding, hold a piece of gauze on the injury for about 10 minutes.
+If you have just injured a tooth, hold a piece of gauze on the injury for about 10 minutes if there’s bleeding.
 Apply a cold compress to your cheek near the broken tooth if you notice any swelling.
-Only eat soft foods while you’re waiting for your appointment, and avoid chewing with the damaged tooth at all costs.
+Only eat soft foods while waiting for your appointment, and avoid chewing with the damaged tooth at all costs.

 Excessive Bleeding.